-Refugees and Migration from a Domestic Perspective: The United States and European Union, Professor Griffin (1 credit)
+Immigration and Migration Law from a Comparative Perspective, Professor Griffin (1 credit)

-This course will examine refugee and migration issues form a comparative perspective, concentrating on the U.S. and the EU.
-We will study the basics of U.S. immigration and asylum law as they relate to these pressing global problems.
-With respect to the EU, the course provides and overview of its formation and how the long process of European legal integration influenced how EU member states have dealt with the recent surge of refugees from Syria and the Middle East.
+This course will examine immigration and migration issues from a comparative legal and constitutional perspective, concentrating on the U.S., the Americas, The United Kingdom, and Europe.
+We will first study the basics of U.S. immigration law as they relate to these pressing global problems.
+With respect to the UK and EU, we will examine their constitutional structure and how it relates to the policy problems posed by immigration and refugees.

 This course will consider the problem of refugees and migration from the perspective afforded by public international law and human rights treaties.

-Comparative Asylum and Refugee Law, Professor Marouf (1 credit)
+Comparative Asylum and Refugee Law, Professor Hlass (1 credit)

-This course will examine each component of the definition of a "refugee" in the 1951 UN Convention Relating to the Status of Refugees, as well as how this definition has been interpreted by the United Naitions High Commissioner for Refugees (UNHCR), United States, United Kingdom, European Union, Australia, and Canada.
-The course will focus on some of the most legally complicated and controversial aspects of the definition, such as the meaning of "membership in a particular social group," which is one of the five grounds for asylum.
+This course will examine each component of the definition of a "refugee" in the 1951 UN Convention Relating to the Status of Refugees, with focus on how the asylum and refugee law in the United States has developed, as well as how the United Nations High Commissioner for Refugees (UNHCR) and other countries have defined a “refugee.”
+We will focus on some of the most legally complicated and controversial aspects of the definition, such as the meaning of "membership in a particular social group," which is one of the five grounds for asylum.
 For example, we will examine how claims relating to gender-based violence have been brought under the "particular social group" ground.
-We will also compare the legal processes involved in claiming asylum in various countries, as well as the process of refugee status determinations by UNHCR, focusing specifically on concerns around due process and access to counsel.
+We will also examine the legal processes involved in claiming asylum in the United States, as well as the process of refugee status determinations by UNHCR, focusing specifically on concerns around due process and access to counsel.
 The course will also address the practical challenges involved in winning asylum cases, including the impact of trauma on memory, credibility assessments, fact-gathering, and the role of expert evidence.
-Finally, the course will provide a comparative analysis of policies around the detention of asylum-seekers, including the detention of children, and explore various alternatives to detention.
+Finally, the course will provide an analysis of policies around the detention of asylum-seekers, including the detention of children, and consider various alternatives to detention.

 Course Schedule (subject to change):